 Tour public art in Philadelphia with the Association for Public Art’s Outdoor Sculpture Bike Map!
 Created in collaboration with the Bicycle Coalition of Greater Philadelphia, our bike map offers a 4- and 10-mile route with sculpture stops and scenic views throughout East and West Fairmount Park.

 The map also indicates which artworks have Museum Without Walls™: AUDIO programs, which are accessible by phone, mobile app or online.
-Riders can refer to the map below or signage on site to see if an audio program is available for a particular sculpture.
+Riders can refer to the map or on-site signage to see if an audio program is available for a particular sculpture.

 Just four days after the death of General Grant in 1885, the Fairmount Park Art Association (now the Association for Public Art) formed a committee to create a fund for erecting an appropriate memorial.